DEVSORA-GLOBAL/.github/profile/README.md

 - **Platform Code:** GPL3.0 License
 - **Course Content & Mascot Assets:** All rights reserved by DevSora.
 Not for redistribution.

 ---

-## 💡 Contributing

-We welcome all contributors!
-Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to get started.

----